 Vitamin A Preserves Vision and Eye Function

-Macular Degeneration is a major risk as men and women get older, and is exacerbated by Vitamin A Deficiency.
+Macular Degeneration is a significant risk as men and women get older, and is exacerbated by Vitamin A Deficiency.
 One study found that a supplemental cocktail which included Vitamin A and other essential nutrients reduced the chances of Macular Degeneration for ¼ of patients over the course of 6 years.
-Furthermore, eye drop formulations of Vitamin A have proven effective for patients with chronic dry eyes.
+Furthermore, eye drop formulations of Vitamin A have proven useful for patients with chronic dry eyes.

 Vitamin A Boosts Immune Function

 Vitamin A is essential for a range of immune system tasks, and Vitamin A supplementation has been shown to bolster immune response.
 Not only does Vitamin A assist in the body’s fight against significant conditions such as autoimmune disorders and cancer, but it also helps against common viruses and bacterial infections.
 In poorer countries, Vitamin A Deficiency in children is strongly associated with increased childhood mortality risk.